Builtin Commands & Flags

 But in another shells, it's necessary to move the generated autocompletion script file to the proper location manually.

-will try detecting these shells, and complete the most of tasks for you:
+app generate shell will try detecting these shells, and complete the most of tasks for you:

 - zsh